Top Tips for Skiing with Children

 If you need cots, buggies, sterilisers etc, do check with the accommodation you have booked what they can provide.
 Most luxury chalets can provide the essentials but it is best to organise and pre-warn the team in resort in advance.

-4. Make sure you are well-equipped
+4. Make sure they are well-equipped

 There’s nothing worse than a miserable child on a ski holiday so make sure you have all the equipment needed for them to enjoy themselves.
 This means layers, layers and more layers…!
 Bear in mind that Christmas, New Year and half term will be a lot colder than skiing in March and April, so pack accordingly.